chongmarcus19/MarcusChong-personal/README.md

 # Personal Website
 My personal portfolio website.
-Website includes experience and projects.
+Website includes information about my work experience and details about my personal projects.
 Built with HTML and CSS